 Once a footbed is selected, the next step is to check the alignment of the upper cuff.
 Ideally, you should be able to stand in a natural stance and have the base of both skis neutral (flat) on the snow.
 Not all skiers require cuff alignment, and not all boots offer a cuff adjustment feature, but ask a boot fitter if you suspect that the natural alignment of your legs puts unequal pressure on either your inside or outside ski edges.

 When your bones are pressured by the hard plastic shell, you can expect problems.
 This is where shell modification comes into play.
 Modifying the shell to match the shape of your foot can be done by grinding the plastic away or by heating and reshaping the plastic with an assortment of specialized tools (also known as “punching” the boot).
-Common situations that call for modifying the boot shell include bunions, bone spurs, hardware from surgery or Morton’s toe (a condition where the second toe is significantly longer than the first).
+Common situations that call for modifying the boot shell include bunions, bone spurs, hardware or tender spots from surgery, and downsizing for the sake of performance.

-If you are near Seattle, you can come down to evo Seattle and have our trained boot fitters help you out.
+If you are near Seattle or Portland, you can come down to evo Seattle or evo Portland and have our trained bootfitters help you out.

 Shop Ski Boots